 Ask Richard Browning where his drive for innovation and adventure comes from and he’ll say it’s probably “in the blood.”
 Before starting Gravity Industries, Browning spent 16 years at British Petroleum, revolutionizing how world trading worked by tracking the world’s ships using a collision avoidance system.
 He was also a Royal Marine Reservist for 6 years.

 Browning’s late father was also a maverick and adventurer, as well as an aeronautical engineer.
 So from a young age, Browning says he got used to “taking things apart, making things and breaking things.”
 Ever since he was a kid, he’s loved to question “whatever is over the next hill” by doing whatever everybody else hasn’t done before.

 Now Browning’s turning his sights on the evolution of human flight Jet Suits—with a 360 camera along for the ride.

-Capturing on camera the joy of human flight
+How Richard Browning captures the joy of human flight

 Richard Browning had no real purpose when he started Gravity Industries.
 He says he started it “purely for the joy of the challenge to see if it was possible.”
 Beyond that challenge, now he is demonstrating the capabilities of human flight across the world alongside his team at Gravity Industries and inspiring a new generation of inventors to follow his path.